data-to-insight/d2i-contacts/README.md

 ### Issues summarised

-- Searches in Wix limited to complete-email|name only
+- Searches in Wix interface for contacts is limited to complete-email|name only (no partials or other fields searched)
 - Use of custom labelling in Wix is problematic on export/import
 - Wix forces a paginated view of members, which as d2i members base expands is increasingly slow to work with
 - New/Legacy labelling within Wix means we now have unreliable single source of truth
 - Filtering some specific groups e.g. Members-NVEST only has heavy time-cost overhead, unreliable